evacullen/exoshortproj/README.md

 - In solve_astrometry replace 'ast.api_key' with your API key from nova.astrometry.net (or use mine, it's fine)

+ALSO MAKE SURE TO:
-For any other issues email ecc2205@columbia.edu or text me.
+- Clean 'output' and 'fits_files' folder prior to use For any other issues email ecc2205@columbia.edu or text me.